Is Lion’s Mane Psychedelic?

 • Mood support: One study suggests that Lion’s Mane was able to reduce the incidence of anxiety of depression in animal models.
 Another study concluded that Lion’s Mane could potentially be useful for treating depressive disorders.

-Another compound found in Lion's Mane mushroom is hericenones and erinacines, which are known to stimulate the production of nerve growth factor (NGF) in the brain.
-NGF is a protein that is essential for the growth and survival of neurons, and is believed to play a role in the neuroplasticity that underlies learning and memory.
+Another compound found in Lion's Mane mushrooms is hericenones and erinacines , which are known to stimulate the production of nerve growth factor (NGF) in the brain.
+NGF is a protein that is essential for the growth and survival of neurons and is believed to play a role in the neuroplasticity that underlies learning and memory.

 The stimulation of NGF production by Lion's Mane mushroom could therefore be seen as a form of psychedelic enhancement of cognitive function.
-NGF production helps the brain to create new neural pathways to enhance all aspects of cognitive function and brain health.
-This is also very similar to the action of psilocybin
+NGF production helps the brain to create similar to the action of psilocybin.

-However, the psychedelic compounds found in Lion’s Mane do not cause psychoactivity in the traditional sense.
+However, the compounds found in Lion’s Mane do not cause psychoactivity in the traditional sense.
 You won’t be seeing sounds and tasting colors, so to speak.
-However, Lion’s Mane’s mild psychedelic properties may make it useful for promoting brain health, balancing and boosting mood, and improving overall well-being–and this brain boosting mushroom is known to do just that.
+However, Lion’s Mane’s mild psychedelic properties may make it useful for promoting brain health, balancing and boosting mood, and improving overall well-being–and this brain-boosting mushroom is known to do just that.

 Is Lion's Mane Mushroom Legal?